In the next paragraphs we clarifiy:

 1. What are the aims of replications?

-Analyzing random variables which are drawn from random samples imply that outcomes will result with certain probabilities depending on the underlying distribution.
-Thus, from time to time empirical analyses produce unlikely results which do not withstand slight changes in the data or method.
+Analyzing random variables which are drawn from random samples means that outcomes will result with certain probabilities depending on the underlying distribution.
+Thus, empirical analyses produce unlikely results from time to time which do not withstand slight changes in the data or method.

 Also, working with data is challenging and requires a lot of attention to details.
 Nevertheless, all effort may not protect against unintended errors when generating data, creating working data sets, writing programming codes or even transferring numbers into manuscripts.

-In addition, to some extend exact results depend on the chosen statistical software and its version.
+Moreover, exact results depend to some extent on the chosen statistical software and its version.

 Replications are the scientific instrument to evaluate the robustness and generalizability of empirical findings.